MJ-Schnee/Mage-Arena-Wager-Spell/README.md

 # Wager Spell
 *Take a chance, take a-take a chance-chance, take a chance, take a chance*

-A spell with a chance to hit yourself instead of your target.
+A one-shot spell with a chance to hit yourself instead of your target.
 High risk, high reward.
 Cast this spell and take a chance.